 - (i) Shellfish processor #1: reported they source shellfish from local fishermen and sell them to France & Spain.
 Quantities reported were: Winkles, approximately three tonnes per week (all year) & two tonnes cockles per week (winter only).
 The company also stated they used to farm mussels and lobsters for the market but have not done so for the past five or six years.
 They also provide Public Health England with the following shellfish for testing such as for E-coli, which are sent to Glasgow: Winkles (3 kg); Mussels (3 kg); Cockles (3 kg); 10 -12 crabs and 10-12 lobsters twice a year; - (ii) Shellfish processor #2: reported processing both king and queen scallops, most of which are caught in deeper waters of the Irish Sea, with only a small proportion of queen scallops caught in Wigtown Bay during the summer.
 Most are sold abroad but they do supply small quantities to smokehouse based within the survey area.
 They also sell crushed shells as a by-product of processing for landscaping; - (iii) Smokehouse #1: The owner catches some of the fish and shellfish in Wigtown Bay during part of the year, some of which are smoked and are sold through the shop.
 They also supply several local hotels and restaurants - (iv) Smokehouse #2: Has a retail outlet selling smoked fish products.
-The company website notes that salmon is caught in the Cree estuary using the traditional 'net and cobble' method.
-The fish is smoked and sold through the business.
-However, no further information on how often they fished, quantity caught and sold was provided.
+According to the company website the owner and his wife catch salmon in the Cree estuary using the traditional 'net and cobble' method.
+The fish is smoked and sold through their business.
+However, the owners were unwilling to provide any further information on how often they fished, quantity caught and sold when visited.